benmarch/update-lambda-edge/README.md

 ```

 Then I have a downstream job to run the rest of the Prod commands to activate them.

-## Known Limitations

-- Currently, this will only modify triggers on the default cache behavior of a CloudFront distribution.
-  If requested, support for additional behaviors can be added.

 ## Contributing